khanark/astro-portfolio/src/pages/blog/post-4.md

 ---
+layout: "../../layouts/BlogPostLayout.astro"
 title: Why is this CSS so weird?
 date: 2022-12-09
 author: Anna Dixon
-image: {
-  src: "/images/post-4.jpg",
-  alt: "A picture of a coder",
+image: { src: "/images/post-4.jpg", alt: "A picture of a coder" }
-}
 description: The global css file for this site is a bit different than I’d write things normally, but I’m trying to keep you from having to write a bunch of random classes.
 draft: false
 category: CSS